-LUX Prize: Supporting culture and the European identity
+LUX Film Prize: Supporting culture and the European identity

 The European Parliament is a model – and a symbol – of cultural diversity.
 Its very make-up reflects Europe’s multiplicity of cultures and languages.
 With 751 seats, the European Parliament is the world’s largest international parliamentary body.
 It is also the most diverse: its Members represent 28 Member States and speak 24 languages in addition to regional and minority languages.